maidsafe/dev-website/src/contents/en-gb/doc_android.md

     final AuthResponse authResponse = (AuthResponse) decodeResult;
     session = Client.connect(applicationId, authResponse.getAuthGranted()).get();
     session.setOnDisconnectListener(onDisconnected);
-    Log.i("STAGE:", "Connected to the SAFE Network");
+    Log.i("STAGE:", "Connected to the Safe Network");
 } else {
-    throw new java.lang.Exception("Could not connect to the SAFE Network");
+    throw new java.lang.Exception("Could not connect to the Safe Network");
 }
 ```

 ## Handling network disconnections

-There are situations when the application may lose its connectivity to the SAFE network.
+There are situations when the application may lose its connectivity to the Safe network.
 For example, when the mobile device loses its internet connection.
 In such cases a disconnected event is fired from native code.
 The `OnDisconnected` interface contains a method that will be executed when the disconnection event occurs.
 This action for the disconnected event is defined in the [`TodoActivity` class](https://github.com/maidsafe/safe-getting-started-android/blob/master/app/src/main/java/net/maidsafe/sample/view/TodoActivity.java#L61).
 The `OnDisconnected` interface is implemented in the `SafeTodoService` class and the instance is passed to the `SafeApi.connect()` function.
 You can observe that the onDisconnectedListener is set after calling the `connect` API.

 ```
 session.setOnDisconnectListener(onDisconnected);